Interacting with a shared screen

-Your clicks will create a pulsing indicator for a few seconds on the host's screen.
+When using Highlight Click, clicks will create a pulsing indicator for a few seconds on the host's screen.
 Use this mode to quickly draw your partner's attention without getting too much in the way.

-Just click and drag to draw on your partner's screen.
+In Paint mode, you can click and drag to draw on your partner's screen.
 Anything you draw will fade away automatically after a few seconds.

 Your keystrokes will never be sent to the host machine.
 Use this mode if you will be switching back and forth between viewing your partner's screen and doing your own typing elsewhere, so you don't accidentally interfere.

 This mode will send all your typical keystrokes through, but with the notable exception of Cmd+Tab and Cmd+Space.
 Use this mode if you will be doing some typing but prefer Cmd+Tab and Cmd+Space to execute on your machine.
 Keystrokes will be sent as long as the viewing window is focused.

 Full control of the host's machine.
 Use fullscreen for a truly immersive experience and become the driver of the remote machine.
 Keystrokes will be sent as long as the viewing window is focused.